Standard Components: – Mobile Agricultural Exhibits Trailer

 - The Trailer and displays will arrive on site at a time mutually agreed upon by the event organizers and

-asked of the event for the display to remain onsite passed the closing time of your event.
+the driver.
+Ambassadors will arrive during the time outlined to manage the display and act as Agricultural Ambassadors for your event.
+On occasion, due to trucking logistics, it may be necessary for the display to remain onsite passed the closing time of your event.
 This will be

 setup between the Event organizer and the Driver.